elgs/gorest/README.md

 The default implementation of `MySqlDataOperator` assumes:

 1. all table names and field names are in upper case;
-2. each table has an field `ID` as the primary key;
+2. each table has a field `ID` as the primary key;
 3. the `ID` field is of char(36);

 These restrictions will likely be removed, or be made configurable in the